-Working at the library, I stumble on a book called THE PSYCHIC THREAD, about ESP in therapeutic settings--what therapists should and shouldn't do.
-One example troubles me:
+Working at the library, I stumble on a book called The Psychic Thread, about ESP in therapeutic settings--what therapists should and shouldn't do.
+One example especially troubles me:

 But a patient in the psychotic wing starts screaming "I'm NOT Jack Daniels!
 I'm NOT JACK DANIELS!"
 An authoritative, overwhelming voice seemed to be summoning him--but called him Jack!
 He was terribly shaken, even doubted his own identity.

 And so what do our experimenters do?
 They reassure him he's not Jack Daniels, but they DON'T tell him what they were up to!
 "No point in upsetting him.
 We might encourage his delusions."

 Indeed I'd say they had a responsibility to go further, and suggest that particular patient needed to be moved out of a crowded hospital to a small rural ward with less noise.
 A telepath locked in a psychotic ward!
 The worst possible place for him.
 Even if they're laughed at, their obligation to a patient they hurt comes before their own careers.
 Instead they rationalized they might encourage his "delusions"--when, due to their own reckless experiment, they had evidence his voices weren't delusions.
 Evidence they withheld from him.

 I'm biking near sunset.
 A dangerous road in Santa Cruz--a sharp turn angling down a cliff.
 Cars barely make the curve.
 If one hit me... just too risky.
 I decide not to bike down it.
 I turn to go back and find a safer route.

 Then a car passes me, misses the curve, goes over, crashes, and burns fiercely.
 I fear it'll explode, and run away rather than see if the driver's alive.
 Figure "no chance"--but is that realistic, or cowardice?